Iristyle/CroMagVersion/README.md

 * Nuget
 * Package restore via [PepitaGet](http://code.google.com/p/pepita/) (or Nuget) highly recommended
 * MSBuild 4 or higher (uses static property functions)
+* To have the current short SHA1 hash added to AssemblyConfiguration, you must be using Mercurial or Git

 ## What does it do?